Don’t Reinvent the Wheel: Easy Steps to Validate Your App

 You can do this step either before or after you create your MVP.
 If you want some additional assurance that there’s a market out there that’s hungry for your app before you build it, create a “Coming Soon” launch page.
 This page should be simple and clearly communicate your app’s unique value proposition (UVP) in just a headline or two.
 You’ll collect email addresses via a form with a CTA that reads, “Tell me when it’s ready!” or something similar.

-Once your page is built, you can run an AdWords campaign or Facebook ad campaign to promote the page and see how many signups you get.
+Once your page is built, promote it via social media or low-cost ads.
+Track email signups and engagement as an early indicator of demand.
 As a bonus, once your app launches, you’ll have a list of opt-in prospects ready to go, giving you a jumpstart on marketing.

 You might also like: